stagedml/pylightnix/docs/Reference.md

 Derivation = NamedTuple('Derivation', [('dref',DRef), ('matcher',Matcher), ('realizer',Realizer) ])
 ```

-Derivation is a core type of Pylightnix.
+Derivation is the core type of Pylightnix.
 It keeps all the information about
 a stage: it's [configuration](#pylightnix.types.Config), how to
 [realize](#pylightnix.core.realize) it and how to make a selection among
 multiple realizations.
 Information is stored partly on disk (in the
-storage), partly in memory in form of a Python code.
+storage), partly in memory in form of Python code.

 <a name="pylightnix.types.Closure"></a>
 ## `Closure`